-This parable is intended to teach us about the suddenness and unexpectedness of the Lord’s second coming.
+This timely parable is intended to teach us about the suddenness and unexpectedness of the Lord’s second coming.
 It calls for us to be prepared for that unknown, unscheduled moment.

 Warning: Don’t be caught unprepared for the bridegroom’s second coming!